 Offering support to men of any age

-Based in Norwich, Menscraft is a Community Interest Company founded in 2007, that aims to provide ‘activity, identity and meaning’ via a range of different programmes for men and boys as well as keep the conversations going – both those that in the news and those themes that are enduring.
+Based in Norwich, Menscraft is a Community Interest Company founded in 2010 (Co.
+No. 07384100), that aims to provide ‘activity, identity and meaning’ via a range of different programmes for men and boys as well as keep the conversations going – both those that in the news and those themes that are enduring.
 We are not seeking exclusivity.
 Some of our most engaging activities have been on topics such as what it means for a single mother to raise a boy / young man.
 Our activities have been shaped with the input and data provided by a range of organisations including the local 4Women centre.
 And we encourage the engagement of women in supporting our activities.

 How We Work

 Healthier and happier men make for better brothers, colleagues, partners, fathers, sons.
 Our vision is to enable men and boys to explore and develop positive masculinity, increase their self-worth and motivation, improve their communication and social skills and create stronger, respectful and supportive relationships.
 Positive masculinity encourages men and boys to feel good about being male and supports gender equality.